maximefromont/sims-build-challenge-generator/README.md

 ## Project Installation

-You can simply download this tool as an executable .jar file in the latest releases.
+You can simply download this tool as an executable .jar file.
+You can download the latest release [here](https://github.com/maximefromont/sims-challenge-generator/releases).

 In order to launch this tool, you will need java 1.8 or a more recent version installed on your computer.